An implicit unified gas-kinetic wave-particle method for radiative transport process: Conclusion

 \section{Conclusion}

-The implicit UGKP and UGKWP methods are developed in this work.
-Both schemes have the numerical properties of asymptotic-preserving, regime-adaptive, and entropy-satisfying evolution process.
-In the scheme construction, the physical time step, which determines the flow non-equilibrium, is separated from the numerical time step.
-Both analysis and numerical tests show that the flow physics predicted by UGKWP is not sensitive to the time step.
-As long as the time resolution is acceptable, the time evolution step of current scheme can be set unlimited large value.
-Multidimensional codes are developed based on the UGKWP method.
-The accuracy and efficiency have been verified by 2D and 3D tests.
-The implicit UGKWP method and codes will be tested further in the engineering applications of inertial confinement fusion.
+The implicit IUGKWP method is developed in this paper.
+In the scheme construction, we propose a physical time step $t_p$, which determines the flow physics modeling and categorize the particles into long-$\lambda$ and short-$\lambda$ particles.
+The algorithm of IUGKWP has three steps.
+First, the long-$\lambda$ particles are tracked by the IMC method; Second, the short-$\lambda$ transport process is evolved by an implicit diffusion system; Third, the photon distribution is closed based on the integral solution.
+The scheme has the numerical properties of asymptotic-preserving and regime-adaptive.
+Multidimensional codes for the IUGKWP method are developed , and the accuracy and efficiency are verified by 2D and 3D tests.
+The implicit UGKWP method and codes will be applied and tested in the engineering applications of inertial confinement fusion.